All You Need Is Need

 Ruth had to learn, Naomi had to learn, and we have to learn that, ultimately, rest for our hearts cannot be found in any husband, in any man, in any friend, in any counselor, in any situation, in any job, in any geographic location.
 Ultimately, rest for our souls is found in our relationship with Jesus Christ, and we’re going to see a beautiful picture of that here in the last portion of the book of Ruth.

-As we enter into verse 2, we’re going to see a scene that will sound a little strange to our modern ears, because it’s going to draw upon some ancient Jewish culture that is Jewish, and that is ancient culture that most of us are not familiar with.
+As we enter into verse 2, we’re going to see a scene that will sound a little strange to our modern ears, because it’s going to draw upon some ancient Jewish culture that most of us are not familiar with.
 If the things that took place in this chapter happened today, they might not be appropriate.
 They would be out of the realm of what would be right.
 But in this context they’re going to be absolutely appropriate.

 She’s telling Ruth that she is to prepare herself as a bride prepares for marriage, believing that God has brought into their path a man who can act as a redeemer for their lost family situation.